EssamElhoseny/ChurnGuard/README.md

 ## Usage

 Once the application is running, open your web browser and go to http://localhost:8501.
 You will see the input fields for various customer features.
-Enter the values and click on the "Predict" button to see if the customer is likely to churn.
+Enter the values and click on the "Predict" button to see if the customer is likely to Streamlit.

 ## Project Structure